If you are wondering how to wire a plug, you have come to the right place.

 Check out this diagram to simplify it even more.

-Now that you know how to wire a plug, you can add more plugs on the same circuit.
+Now that your done, you can add more plugs on the same circuit.

 Attach the white and black wires to the corresponding screws and the ground wire to the box and carry on to the next plug and do it all over again!